You are welcome to try out the new site at https://beta.valueresearchonline.com

 A good merchant gives you some time to review your purchases and exchange them if you are dissatisfied.
 Your bill also mentions the terms and conditions and the time period during which you can bring the goods back for an exchange.
 A similar practice is prevalent in the insurance industry as well, but here it is mandatory for insurers to provide buyers with this option.
 By law, they are required to give you a window, or what's also called the 'free-look period', to review your policy and if you are dissatisfied, return it and get your money back.

 Health insurance policies, too, are required to offer a free-look period of 15 days.
 Typically, health cover is an annual contract, which you renew every year.
 Free-look only applies to the first-time purchase and not to renewals.
 It kicks in from the time you receive policy documents.
 If you return the policy during this time, the insurer will pay the premium net of costs such as stamp duty and insurance for the days you were covered.
-Unlike life insurance policies, the insurer bears at least 50% of the cost of medical tests for medical plans that are renewed every year.
+Unlike with life insurance policies, the insurer bears at least 50% of the cost of medical tests for medical plans that are renewed every year.
 If you choose to return the policy, this cost will be deducted from the premium when the insurer refunds the money to you.
-Health plans such as indemnity policies, defined benefit policies such as critical illness plans and personal accident policies come with a 15-day window.
+Health plans such as indemnity policies, defined benefit policies such as critical illness plans, and personal accident policies, all come with a 15-day window.
 But there is one exception to the rule.
 The free-look rule is applicable if the policy has a term of at least 3 years.
-Shorter-duration plans are, typically, travel insurance policies given for durations of less than a year.
+It does not apply to shorter-duration plans, typically travel insurance policies, given for durations of less than a year.
 However, if you have a travel policy that covers you for a year, as is with travel insurance for students, the free-look still applies.